| Key Specifications | |

 EQ5 Pro (£300): Manual mount.
 No GoTo.
 Requires star-hopping.
 Buy this if you love charts or want to save money.
 Excellent learning mount.

-HEQ5 Pro (£550): GoTo mount.
+HEQ5 Pro (around £1,039): GoTo mount.
 Automatic finding.
 No star-hopping.
 Buy this if you value efficiency and have limited dark sky time.
 Best mid-range GoTo mount.

-The £250 difference is real money, but many observers find the convenience worth every penny.
+The price difference is real money, but many observers find the convenience worth every penny.
 It depends on your patience and what you want from the hobby.

 If you've spent a year on a manual mount and want GoTo, this is the natural upgrade.
-If you're new and can't decide between GoTo and manual, rent both before buying — but most observers choosing the HEQ5 Pro never look back.
+If you're new and budget is a concern, the EQ5 Pro is the honest recommendation — but most observers who buy the HEQ5 Pro use it for a decade without wishing they'd bought something different.